The Car Lease – The Devastating Costs of Luxury

 Let’s assume that Mr. A8 utilized the $4,644 cash due at signing on the Audi and instead purchased a much more affordable yet attractive vehicle.
 For example, suppose he found a deal on a 2004 Honda Accord and stretches his budget to $5,000.
 In this scenario, he would not have any monthly auto expenses, aside from gasoline and regular repairs.
 This would free up $899 per month!

-How might a Finance Superhero manage these additional funds?
+What could he do with these money?
 Here’s a suggested monthly breakdown (rounding up to $900 for the sake of simplicity):

 $400 placed in a money market account as a sinking fund designated for the purchase of a replacement vehicle when the Accord goes to the junkyard in the sky